 - develop administrative data research capacity

-As well as giving trained researchers access to administrative data, the Administrative Data Research Centre for England will also carry out its own original research:
+As well as giving trained researchers access to administrative data, the Administrative Data Research Centre for England will also carry out its own original research on:

 - methodological research on the linkage and quality assessment of administrative data